Azure/acs-engine/docs/kubernetes.md

 6. [deploy the output azuredeploy.json and azuredeploy.parameters.json](../README.md#deployment-usage)
 7. Temporary workaround when deploying a cluster in a custom VNET for Kubernetes 1.5.3:

-    a.
-After a cluster has been created in step 6 get id of the route table resource from Microsoft.Network provider in your resource group.
+    1. After a cluster has been created in step 6 get id of the route table resource from Microsoft.Network provider in your resource group.

        The route table resource id is of the format:
        /subscriptions/<SubscriptionId>/resourceGroups/<ResourceGroupName>/providers/Microsoft.Network/routeTables/<RouteTableResourceName>
-    b.
-Update properties of all subnets in the newly created VNET that are used by Kubernetes cluster to refer to the route table resource by appending the following to subnet properties:
+    2. Update properties of all subnets in the newly created VNET that are used by Kubernetes cluster to refer to the route table resource by appending the following to subnet properties:
         "routeTable": {
                 "id": "/subscriptions/<SubscriptionId>/resourceGroups/<ResourceGroupName>/providers/Microsoft.Network/routeTables/<RouteTableResourceName>"
               }